 The FM Radio on the Nano has always worked well for me and I tend to use this feature most frequently while commuting, though it does require wired buds to work.
 I never use the integrated pedometer as I don’t believe it.

-Apple have now discontinued production of the Nano and just about every other mp3 player they have produced too, though the iPod Touch is still available as I write this page.
+Apple have now discontinued production of the Nano and just about every other mp3 player they have produced too, though the iPod Touch is still available as I write this page (autumn 2017).
 A decent memory on those but simply too large for me to consider.

-If I want to step away from Apple products, then I can carry the little SanDisc Clip Jam.
-This has a plastic body and only weighs 23.3g without buds, plus another 11g for the SanDisc buds or 14g for my usual Sony earbuds.
-So normally, it weighs less than 28g and I can charge it with a USB/Micro USB cable I already have with me for charging other devices.
+For the trail, I have stepped away from Apple products with the little SanDisk Clip Jam.
+This has a plastic body and only weighs 23.3g without buds, plus another 11g for the SanDisk buds or 14g for my usual Sony/JVCearbuds.
+So normally, it weighs less than 38g and I can charge it with a USB/Micro USB cable I already have with me for charging other devices.
 This cannot sync with iTunes but can be plugged into my PC via USB and ‘drag and drop’ music to either its 8GB internal memory of up 64GB micro SDHC memory card.
 The Jam has an internal battery and provides up to 18 hours playback.
 Again, like the iPod, the Jam supports various media formats- mp3, WMA (no DRM), AAC (DRM free iTunes), WAV and audible DRM.
+With this little player, I can listen to up to 2000 tracks, and load more on to another memory card, listen to FM radio, audiobooks and podcasts.